ccflores-hexaware/fast-dashboard-replit/Freddie-Dash/docs/FAST_Module_Documentation.md

 - Can add new assets
 - Can edit existing assets
 - Can duplicate assets
-- Can mark/unmark fake assets
+- Can mark assets as fake (permanent, one-way action)
 - Access to all column visibility presets

 #### Viewer Role